Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Related Work

-Beyond the classical graph embedding methods, increasing research interests can be seen in neural networks that operate directly on graph data.
-These methods are known as graph neural networks (GNNs) \cite{wu_comprehensive_2020}.
-One fundamental advancement within these methods is the graph convolutional networks (GCNs), which can be further categorized as spectral and spatial approaches.
+Beyond the classical graph embedding methods, increasing research interest can be seen in graph neural networks (GNNs)~\cite{wu_comprehensive_2020} which can be categorized as spectral and spatial approaches.
 Spectral-based approaches introduce filters for graph convolutions \cite{bruna_spectral_2014, defferrard_convolutional_2016, kipf_semi-supervised_2017}.
 Among them, Kipf and Welling \cite{kipf_semi-supervised_2017} simplified the previous spectral convolutions to be a localized first-order approximation for semi-supervised learning.
-This algorithm depends on the graph Laplacian and all node features during training, and hence lies within the tranductive setting.
-Imitating the convolutional neural networks (CNNs) on image, the spatial approaches define graph convolution directly based on the spatial relations of a node and its neighborhood \cite{duvenaud_convolutional_2015, gilmer_neural_2017, hamilton_inductive_2017, velickovic_graph_2018}.
-The well-known inductive method GraphSAGE \cite{hamilton_inductive_2017} computes the node embeddings by sampling a fixed-size neighborhood and then aggregating features.
-The feature aggregation is based on the elementwise mean of neighborhood (GS-mean), the inductive variant of GCN \cite{kipf_semi-supervised_2017} (GS-GCN), the LSTM architecture (GS-LSTM) and elementwise max-pooling or mean-pooling operation (GS-pool).
+This algorithm depends on the graph Laplacian and all node features during training, and hence lies within the transductive setting.
+Imitating the convolutional neural networks on images, the spatial approaches define graph convolution directly based on the spatial relations of a node and its neighborhood \cite{gilmer_neural_2017, hamilton_inductive_2017, velickovic_graph_2018}.
+The well-known inductive method, GraphSAGE \cite{hamilton_inductive_2017}, computes the node embeddings by sampling a fixed-size neighborhood and then aggregating features.
+The feature aggregation is based on the elementwise mean of neighborhood (GS-mean), the inductive variant of GCN \cite{kipf_semi-supervised_2017} (GS-GCN), the LSTM architecture (GS-LSTM), and elementwise max-pooling or mean-pooling operation (GS-pool).
 The performance of GraphSAGE in several large-scale benchmarks is quite impressive.
-GAT \cite{velickovic_graph_2018} introduces an attention mechanism for assigning learnable weights to the entire neighborhood nodes, and yields improved or matched performance in semi-supervised node classification.
-The authors also suggested using multi-head attention \cite{vaswani_attention_2017} to improve model capacity and stability.
-GaAN \cite{zhang_gaan_2018} assigns different learnable weights to different heads in solving the traffic forecasting problem.
-HAN \cite{wang_heterogeneous_2019} further proposes a two-level attention (i.e., node level and semantic level) for learning on heterogeneous graphs.